Group Ongaku: Concert of Improvisational Music and Acoustic Objet (1961)

 The group's first public performance, Concert of Improvisational Music and Acoustic Objet, was held on September 15, 1961 at the Sōgetsu Art Center in Tokyo, which was a mecca of experimental music, performance, and film and animation programs throughout the 1960's.
 The group used a variety of "instruments" including everyday objects (vacuum cleaner, dishes, washboard...), in a methodology of improvisation described as automatism.
-They gave their concert in front of a full house (with a capacity of 400 people), which was talked about a lot, being covered by major newspapers such as Mainichi and Asahi.
+They gave their concert in front of a full house (with a capacity of 400 people), which was covered by major newspapers such as Mainichi and Asahi.
 This performance precedes John Cage's visit to Japan (1962) and from then on is recognized as a pioneering work in experimental music, paving the way for the Fluxus experiments that will follow.
 Hence, the so-called Cage shock is not so much a historical fact as a journalistic phenomenon, as Tone observes.